25 Amazing "Star Wars" Facts Even Fans Don't Know

 The first Star Wars almost caused an actual war.

 To create the barren desert planet of Tatooine, Lucas found the perfect setting in Tunisia.
 What he didn't account for was how even a little movie production could lead to socio-political tensions.
-Tunisia shares a border with Libya, which, at the time, was ruled by ruthless dictator Muammar Gaddafi.
-The Tunisian government received threats from Gaddafi, warning that a conflict was inevitable if they didn't remove a military vehicle from the Libyan border.
+Tunisia shares a border with Libya, which, at the time, was ruled by dictator Muammar Gaddafi.
+Reportedly, the Tunisian government received threats from Gaddafi, warning that a conflict was inevitable if they didn't remove a military vehicle from the Libyan border.

 The "military vehicle" in question was actually a Jawa Sandcrawler.
 Lucas agreed to move the prop because, well, inciting an international incident isn't a great way to publicize a movie.